 Take a few minutes to watch this film.
-It's about a family of Netsilik people building a kayak way up in the icy wastes of northern Canada as they build a seagoing kayak.
+It's follows a family of Netsilik people way up in the icy wastes of northern Canada as they build a seagoing kayak.
 Despite having nothing to work with but driftwood and a few worn out tools, they still manage to make a beautiful, strong and water dynamic craft that will last several lifetimes.

 The people in this film have 'clever hands' - an ability to take the most unpromising tools and materials and turn them into something incredible.
-In the arctic, basic resources like wood and steel are scarce, but the Netsilik make everything they own themselves: harpoons, canoes, snow shoes, fur clothing, boots and Igloos.
+In the arctic, basic resources like wood and steel are scarce, but the Netsilik made everything they own themselves: harpoons, canoes, snow shoes, fur clothing, boots and Igloos.

 For tens of thousands of years until the industrial revolution, humans made almost everything ourselves.
 We had a broad set of skills and could turn our hands to any task.
 Now we all specialise in one area, and everything we own is made by machines.

 This is extremely convenient, but it’s a rather narrow, unsustainable way of life and ultimately leaves us feeling slightly empty and unfulfilled.
 The enormous reward centre in our brain associated with making lies dormant.
 We all feel like we should be able to do something with our hands, it’s part of being human, but most of us can’t.